M1 helmet: Liner

-Paratrooper liners

 M1 helmet liners intended for use by paratroopers had a different construction.
-The short piece of webbing which held the nape strap at the back of the wearer's neck was extended around the sides of the liner, and terminated on each side in "A" shaped yokes which hung down below the rim of the liner and had buckles for an adjustable chin cup made of molded leather.
+The short piece of webbing which held the nape strap at the back of the wearer's neck was extended around the sides of the liner, and terminated on each side in A-shaped yokes which hung down below the rim of the liner and had buckles for an adjustable chin cup made of molded leather.
 Two female snaps on the inside of the liner above the "A" yokes accepted male snaps on each of the steel shell's chinstraps, and helped to keep the liner inside the steel shell during abrupt or violent movements.

 Accessories

-Cover

 In late 1942, the United States Marine Corps used a cloth helmet cover with a camouflage pattern for its helmets.
 The cover was made from cotton herringbone twill fabric.
 It had a "forest green" pattern on one side and a "brown coral island" pattern on the other.

-The United States Army often utilized nets to reduce the helmets' shine when wet and to allow burlap scrim or vegetation to be added for camouflage purposes.
+The U.S. Army often used nets to reduce the helmets' shine when wet and to allow burlap scrim or vegetation to be added for camouflage purposes.
 Most nets were acquired from British or Canadian Army stocks or cut from larger camouflage nets.
 The Army did not adopt an official issue net until the "Net, Helmet, with Band" that included an elastic neoprene band to keep it in place.